karayamanemre/homegrid/README.md

 # HomeGrid

 HomeGrid, is a real estate listing application built using React and Firestore.
 You can view houses for rent or sale, create listings, and log in using your email or Google account.
+You can also view the geolocation of a listing on a map.

 Check it out live at [HomeGrid](https://homegrid-chi.vercel.app/).

 ## Built With

-React - The web framework used
+- React - The web framework used
-Firestore - Database
+- Firestore - Database
+- Tailwind CSS - A utility-first CSS framework
+- React Icons - Popular icons in your React projects
+- LeafletJS - Open-source JavaScript library for mobile-friendly interactive maps
-Vercel - Deployment platform
+- Vercel - Deployment platform

 ## Features

 - User authentication: Log in using your email or Google account.
 - Browse listings: View details of homes available for rent or sale.
 - Create listings: Add new houses to the database with just a few clicks.
+- Geolocation: See the exact location of a listing on a map.

 ## Getting Started